IHKodifier/ETG-Planning/outputs/output 4 a Style guide.md

 ## 🎯 **Key Benefits of Flutter's Built-in Approach:**

 ### ✅ **Zero Configuration Required**

-- AdaptiveScaffold implements the basic visual layout structure for Material Design 3 that adapts to a variety of screens.
+- ResponsiveWrapper implements the basic visual layout structure for Material Design 3 that adapts to a variety of screens.
 It provides a preset of layout, including positions and animations, by handling macro changes in navigational elements and bodies based on the current features of the screen, namely screen width and platform

 ### ✅ **Official Material 3 Compliance**

-- AdaptiveScaffold is built upon AdaptiveLayout internally but abstracts some of the complexity with presets based on the Material 3 Design specification
+- ResponsiveWrapper is built upon ResponsiveBreakpoints internally but abstracts some of the complexity with presets based on the Material 3 Design specification
 - Automatically follows Google's official guidelines

 ### ✅ **Automatic Foldable Support**

 - There is some automatic functionality with foldables to handle the split between panels properly
 - No custom detection code needed

 ### ✅ **Built-in Animations**

 - Smooth transitions between navigation patterns
 - Material 3 compliant entrance/exit animations
 - Configurable transition durations

 ### ✅ **Simplified API**

-- AdaptiveScaffold is much simpler to use but is not the best if you would like high customizability.
-Apps that would like more refined layout and/or animation should use AdaptiveLayout
+- ResponsiveWrapper is much simpler to use but is not the best if you would like high customizability.
+Apps that would like more refined layout and/or animation should use ResponsiveBreakpoints directly
 - Perfect for EntryTestGuru's needs

 This approach gives you **everything you wanted** with minimal code:

 - ✅ Industry standard Material 3 breakpoints
 - ✅ Automatic foldable handling
 - ✅ Zero custom device detection